mighty-gerbils/gerbil/doc/guide/getting-started.md

 Note that by default your program will be compiled with separate module compilation semantics and link to `libgerbil`.
-If you are willing to wait a bit for your proggram to compile, you can build your project with `gerbil build --optimized` or use the `optimized-exe:` build spec for your executable in the build script.
+If you are willing to wait a bit for your program to compile, you can build your project with `gerbil build --optimized` or use the `optimized-exe:` build spec for your executable in the build script.